 On 6 November 1778, tragedy struck the Erb family when Christopher’s father, Peter Erb, died in Frederick County, Maryland.

-A decade later, in 1788, Christopher’s mother Maria Lowis, died in Carroll County, Maryland.
+A decade later, in 1788, Christopher’s mother Maria Lowis, died in Frederick County, Maryland.

 In 1790, Christopher Erb and his family were enumerated in the 1st U.S. Census, residing in Frederick County, Maryland.

 In 1798, Christopher Erb applied for a resurvey to consolidate his land holdings, including those tracts he inherited from his father.

 In 1799, Christopher Erb and his brother Peter constructed a Pennsylvania German-style stone home on some of the land willed to him by his father Peter Erb.
 Referred to as the Christopher Erb House by Maryland’s National Register Properties, this house was built into a bank with its south elevation containing a ground-level basement with a double-tiered porch.
 It has a number of exterior and interior features representative of the Pennsylvania German style found in northern Carroll County.
 On the exterior, these include a 1799 date stone on the west gable end, a dentil molding cornice, a wide batten door, narrow slit windows at the west gable end of the basement, and stonework typical of the Pennsylvania German style.
 On the interior, these features include a corner fireplace with ornamental mantelpiece, strap hinges and other hardware, and a board partition wall on the second story.
 Also on the property is a two-story stone spring house of Pennsylvania German character and the foundation of a stone bank barn.
 The property remained in the Erb family until 1879 (through two more generations).
 Today, the Christopher Erb House is located at 3333 Flickinger Road, Silver Run, Carroll County, Maryland.